A Legacy started by the Medici Family

-The institution, also known as the OPD, is an autonomous part of Institute of the Ministry for Cultural Heritage, “whose operational, research and training activities find expression in the field of conservation of works of art.”
+The institution is an autonomous part of the Institute of the Ministry for Cultural Heritage, “whose operational, research and training activities find expression in the field of conservation of works of art.”

 The OPD was fundamental during the Flood of 1966 and is considered one of the premier restoration workshops in the world - not just for stone inlay but an innovative and cutting edge point of reference for a plethora of material.

-Their expertise stretches from tapestry and carpets, archaeological, bronze pieces, weapons and armory, painted furniture to paper and parchment materials, stone, gold, wooden sculptures, terracotta, textiles and, of course, the conservation of mosaics and semiprecious stones.
+Their expertise stretches from tapestry and carpets, archaeological, bronze pieces, weapons, as well as, armory, and painted furniture.
+It also extends to paper and parchment materials, stone, gold, wooden sculptures, terracotta, textiles and, of course, the conservation of mosaics and semiprecious stones.

 What will you see inside

-The general organization of the museum was renovated in 1995, and the collection was rearranged according to themes, following the progression of "commesso fiorentino", both its production and aspect.
-The offices also do quite a bit of restoration on site as well as at several different branch offices, but that work is not open to the general public - though it is possible to visit the workshops with a guided tour.
+The general organization of the museum was renovated in 1995, and the collection was rearranged according to themes, following the progression of "commesso fiorentino", featuring both its production and physical aspect.
+The offices also do quite a bit of restoration on-site as well as at several different branch offices, but that work is not open to the general public - though it is possible to visit the workshops with a guided tour.

-As you walk around the museum, you will find a room documenting the works produced during various periods, starting with the Medici family up until the mid-1800's.
-On the upper floors in the mezzanine, the space is dedicated to the craftsman’s techniques and includes a rich set of stone samples, workbenches, tools and examples of a few of the production phases of intarsia and inlay work.
+As you walk around the museum, you will find a room documenting the works produced during various periods, starting with the Medici family up until the mid-1800s.
+On the upper floors in the mezzanine, space is dedicated to the craftsman’s techniques and includes a rich set of stone samples, workbenches, tools, and examples of a few of the production phases of intarsia and inlay work.

-The museum is small and contained and in approximately one hour you can visit the entire structure.
-The size in no way takes away from the intriguing mix of art and technique, especially interesting for those who admire stones, their color and vibrancy and the expressive nature within the art of commesso fiorentino.
+The museum is small and in approximately one hour you can visit the entire structure.
+The size in no way takes away from the intriguing mix of art and technique, especially interesting for those who admire stones, their color, and vibrancy and the expressive nature within the art of commesso fiorentino.

 The ground floor of the museum is divided into seven general areas and will take you on a small journey of how this art transformed and grew over the years.